lohkokwee/CS441/README.md

     python app/node3.py
 ```

-2. You will notice an ARP table being built for the routers in the respective terminals where the node is connecting to.
+2. You will notice an ARP routing table being built for the router interfaces in the respective terminals where the node is connecting to.

 3. Upon a successful connection, typing any statement into the node terminals allows you to prepare a packet to the respective client.
 An example sequence _(between Node2 and Node3)_ can be seen below.
 ```